 How Do You Qualify for Social Security Disability Benefits?

 You qualify for SSDI by proving that you have a recognized disability, which prevents you from working for at least a year.
 You must also show that you have worked for a certain period of time in the years prior to your disability.
 Applicants usually do not qualify the first, or even the second time that their application is reviewed.
 By hiring an experienced Rhode Island Social Security Disability lawyer, you have a much greater chance of qualifying.
 Read more.

 How Do You Apply for Social Security Disability Benefits?

 You can do this on your own and do not need a Social Security Disability lawyer to apply.
 There are three places that you can apply: online, over the phone, or in person.
-Even though you do not need a lawyer to apply for SSD benefits, you stand a much greater chance of having your claim accepted if you hire a Rhode Island SSDI lawyer before you apply.
+Even though you do not need a lawyer to apply for SSD benefits, you stand a much greater chance of having your claim accepted if you consult a Rhode Island SSDI lawyer before you apply.
 You should apply as soon as your doctor believes your disability or illness will prevent you from working for more than one year.

 Over 75% of first time applicants are denied when they apply on their own.
 If you retain a lawyer prior to filing a claim with the Administration, you double your chances of success at the first level.
 Read more.